Wednesday 26 July – Sunday 13 Aug, 10am - 4pm (12-4pm Sundays)

 *The imagery for the artwork has been compiled from Visible Earth series, NASA.

 Friday 28 July (10am - 3pm) is our special Family Fun Day: Planet Earth which includes child-friendly, interactive talks from ‘The Average Scientist’ (at 10.15am, 12.30pm and 2.30pm) as well as drop-in crafts, games and activities for all the family including 'have-a-go' harp sessions with professional harp teach Cat Alexander!
 Why not bring a picnic to have in our garden?
 Refreshments available.
-There'll also be a special workshop with artist Elaine Winter - further details coming soon!
+There'll also be a special family art workshop with artist Elaine Winter - click here for further details.

 On Saturday 5 August, we'll also be having a series of special FREE talks by 'The Average Scientist.'
 How old is our planet?
 Where did it come from?
 What were the forces and physics at work to create it, and why is it spherical?
 What does the future hold for our planet and how are we able to protect it?
 An adult level presentation suitable for children 8+.
 To book FREE tickets, please visit https://bit.ly/427m5ke